daniel-munro/ratgtex/pages/index.md

 ### Associated Studies

+The raw data for the tissues in this portal come from multiple studies.
+The processed data, however, may differ from the results reported in each study for a couple reasons:

+1. Different processing decisions could be made for each study, while the data in this portal are processed uniformly to facilitate comparison across tissues.
+2. The published study results are immutable, while new versions of data in this portal may be released, for example to improve quality or to use updated reference genome and annotations.

+Nevertheless, we also host the original results from individual studies on the [Download](/download/#studies) page when available.

 More info on the [ratgenes.org eQTL page](https://ratgenes.org/research-projects/eqtl/).
 Additional publications will be posted when available.

-Tissues from the same study are from the same set of rats, though the final subsets per tissue differ slightly after quality control filtering.
-See the [sample info page](/about/samples/) for details.

 ##### P50DA037844 Y1-5, Project 2: Socially-acquired nicotine self-administration